Dear reader of ADxS.org, please excuse the disruption.

 In addition, CYP2D6 is also involved in one of the dopamine synthesis pathways in humans by converting tyramine to dopamine.3 In rats, however, this is carried out by CYP2D2, CYP2D4 and CYP2D184

-This raises the question for us as to whether people with particularly active CYP2D6 gene variants could therefore have increased dopamine synthesis and increased dopamine degradation and people with particularly low CYP2D6 gene variants could therefore have reduced dopamine synthesis and reduced dopamine degradation.
+This raises the question of whether people with particularly active CYP2D6 gene variants could have increased dopamine synthesis and increased dopamine degradation as a result and whether people with particularly low CYP2D6 gene variants could have reduced dopamine synthesis and reduced dopamine degradation as a result.
 We are not yet aware of any studies on this.

 8.3.2.1.
 CYP2D6 gene variants influence the rate of metabolism